morrow1nd/luax/README.md

 # What is Luax?

- Luax is a easy-to-learn, concise and powerful programming language.
-Luax is a dynamic type language([Chinese Page](./doc/doc-zh/README.md))
+ Luax is a easy-to-learn, concise and powerful programming language. ([Chinese Page](./doc/doc-zh/README.md))

  Luax provides full documentation(from the language itself to internal design), making it a perfect project for beginner to learn how to make a *interpreter*.